TezRomacH/python-package-template/README.md

 ## 🚀 Features

-In this [cookiecutter](https://github.com/cookiecutter/cookiecutter) template, we aimed to combine the most state-of-the-art libraries and best development practices for Python.
+In this [cookiecutter 🍪](https://github.com/cookiecutter/cookiecutter) template, we aimed to combine the most state-of-the-art libraries and best development practices for Python.

 For your development we've prepared: